 There is a famous quote widely attributed to Winston Churchill: “A lie gets halfway around the world before the truth has a chance to put its pants on.”
-Type that into Google, and you’ll almost certainly find it attributed to the late British prime minister.
-Ironically, Churchill himself almost certainly never said it.
+Although a Google search will attribute it to the late British prime minister, ironically, Churchill himself almost certainly never said it.
 If he did, he would have said “trousers” instead of the more-American word, “pants.”
-Again, just because the internet says something, and even if it’s said over and over again on multiple sites, that doesn’t make it true.
+Just because the internet says something, even if it’s said over and over on multiple sites, doesn’t make it true.

 Nevertheless, even if Churchill never said it, the quote is interesting.
 The medical media, and especially the internet, is a great way to quickly spread information.
-But the information is not a particularly good separation of fake news from real news, or biased news from unbiased news.
-It’s apt to draw the most attention to the most freakish, unexpected, and emotional stories, though.
+But the information is not a particularly good separation of fake news from real news or biased news from unbiased news.
+It’s apt to draw the most attention to the most freakish, unexpected, and emotional stories.

 Identifying valid health news can sometimes be a ponderous and slow process, especially as compared to the rapid pace of news stories flying across the internet.
-Keep this in mind when you’re reading media stories, and don’t depend solely on social media and unverifiable internet posts to provide the fact-based information you need to make health decisions.
-Always keep that skeptic’s toolbox handy.
+Keep this in mind when you’re reading media stories.
+Don’t depend solely on social media and unverifiable internet posts to provide the fact-based information you need to make health decisions.
+Always keep your skeptic’s toolbox handy.